airpwr/airpwr/README.md

 		-Offline [<SwitchParameter>]
 			Prevents attempts to request a web resource

+		-Info [<SwitchParameter>]
+			Displays messages written to the information stream (6), otherwise the InformationPreference value is respected

 		-Quiet [<SwitchParameter>]
-			Suppresses all output to stdout
+			Suppresses messages written to the success stream (1), debug stream (5), and information stream (6)

 		-Silent [<SwitchParameter>]
-			Suppresses all output to stdout and stderr
+			Suppresses messages written to the success stream (1), error stream (2), warning stream (3), debug stream (5), and information stream (6)

 		-AssertMinimum <String>
 			Writes an error if the provided semantic version (a.b.c) is later than the pwr version